screwdriver-cd/guide/docs/user-guide/configuration/index.md

         </div>
         <div id="steps" class="hidden">
             <h4>Steps</h4>
             <p>Defines the explicit list of commands that are executed in the build, just as if they were entered on the command line.
-Step definitions are required for all jobs.</p>
+Step definitions are required for all jobs.
+Step names cannot start with `sd-`, as those steps are reserved for Screwdriver steps.</p>
         </div>
     </div>
 </div>